-The Medical Center will report phase 4 receipt of \$507,078 in reporting period 5.
+The Medical Center completed the requirement for reporting period 5 for the total of \$507 thousand within the reporting period of July 1, 2023 to September 30, 2023.

-- HRSA COVID-19 Coverage Assistance Fund The Health Resources and Services Administration's (HRSA) COVID-19 Coverage Assistance Fund (CAF) covered the costs of administering COVID-19 vaccines to patients whose health insurance did not cover vaccine administration fees, or did but typically had patient cost-sharing.
+• HRSA COVID-19 Coverage Assistance Fund - The Health Resources and Services Administration's (HRSA) COVID-19 Coverage Assistance Fund (CAF) covered the costs of administering COVID-19 vaccines to patients whose health insurance did not cover vaccine administration fees or did but typically had patient cost-sharing.
 While patients could not be billed directly for COVID-19 vaccine fees, costs to health care providers on the front lines for administering COVID-19 vaccines to underinsured patients were fully covered through CAF, subject to available funding.
 The Medical Center applied and had been approved for the CAF as of November 24, 2021.
+As of April 5, 2022, the HRSA COVID-19 Coverage Assistance Fund was closed due to lack of funds.

+On June 3, 2023, with the passing of the Fiscal Responsibility Act of 2023, there will be no further payments under the Coverage Assistance Fund.

-As of April 5, 2022 the HRSA COVID-19 Coverage Assistance Fund was closed due to lack of funds. - Fiscal Management Board In 2020 a legislation to cap District Subsidy for the Medical Center went into effect which require that if an operating subsidy in excess of the current \$15M statutory limit the legal authority of the Corporation's Board of Directors has expired and a Fiscal Management Board would govern the Corporation.
-In May 2021 an additional subsidy of \$25M was needed and the Fiscal Management Board was put into place.
-The board now consists of The Chief Financial Officer of the District of Columbia, or designee, who serves as the chair; The Deputy Mayor of Health and Human Services, or designee; A citizen member of ward 7 or 8; A citizen member appointed by Mayor who has experience serving as the City Administrator of the District of Columbia; An individual with expertise in hospital management or finance appointed by the Mayor; and One representative from each of the two unions maintaining the largest collective bargaining units. - Pricing Transparency The Centers for Medicare & Medicaid Services' (CMS) fiscal year 2019 Inpatient Prospective Payment System (IPPS) final rule, instituted new price transparency requirements for all hospitals.
+• Fiscal Management Board - In 2020 a legislation to cap District Subsidy for the Medical Center went into effect which require that if an operating subsidy in excess of the current \$15M statutory limit the legal authority of the Corporation's Board of Directors has expired, and a Fiscal Management Board would govern the Corporation.
+In May 2021, an additional subsidy of \$25M was needed and the Fiscal Management Board was put into place.
+The board now consists of The Chief Financial Officer of the District of Columbia, or designee, who serves as the chair; The Deputy Mayor of Health and Human Services, or designee; A citizen member of ward 7 or 8; A citizen member appointed by Mayor who has experience serving as the City Administrator of the

+District of Columbia; An individual with expertise in hospital management or finance appointed by the Mayor; and One representative from each of the two unions maintaining the largest collective bargaining units.

+• Pricing Transparency - The Centers for Medicare & Medicaid Services' (CMS) fiscal year 2019 Inpatient Prospective Payment System (IPPS) final rule, instituted new price transparency requirements for all hospitals.
 Effective January 1, 2019, hospitals must make available to the public a listing of their standard charges via the internet.
 Additionally, IPPS hospitals must also post their standard charge for each Diagnostic Related Group (DRG).
 The hospital successfully met this requirement on December 23, 2018 by posting the Medical Center's Charge Master to its website as well as to the CMS website.

 Effective January 1, 2021, hospitals were required to meet further requirements of posting a comprehensive machine-readable file with all items and services and display a list of 300 shoppable services of which 70 were provided by CMS and 270 are the choice of the hospital in a consumer-friendly format.
-If this deadline was not achieved CMS would impose a \$300 a day penalty.
-The Medical Center completed this requirement and all files were listed on the website by the effective date.
+If this deadline were not achieved CMS would impose a \$300/day penalty.
+The Medical Center completed this requirement, and all files were listed on the website by the effective date.